canonical/lxd/doc/authentication.md

 1. The server attempts to authenticate the client:

    - If the client certificate is in the server's trust store, the connection is granted.
-   - If the client certificate is not in the server's trust store, the server prompts the user for a token or the trust password.
+   - If the client certificate is not in the server's trust store, the server prompts the user for a token.
-     If the provided token or trust password matches, the client certificate is added to the server's trust store and the connection is granted.
+     If the provided token matches, the client certificate is added to the server's trust store and the connection is granted.
      Otherwise, the connection is rejected.

 To revoke trust to a client, remove its certificate from the server with [`lxc config trust remove <fingerprint>`](lxc_config_trust_remove.md).